ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

    {: codeblock}

    where,
    - region: Region name where the service instance is created.
-Use `us-south` for Dallas and `eu-gb` for London.
+Use `us-south` for Dallas, `eu-gb` for London, and `au-syd` for Sydney.
    - guid: Instance Id of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - apikey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - collectionId: Id of the collection created in {{site.data.keyword.appconfig_short}} service instance.